 Welcome to Vietnam

 Located near the Mekong River, Ho Chi Minh City is the largest and most exciting city in Vietnam.
 With a population now almost 8 million people, it’s one of the densest urban areas in the world and it’s common to see houses where several families share the same living space.
 For a foreigner, visiting Ho Chi Minh is a real experience!
 It’s a vibrant and an ‘in transition’ city.
-You’ll be fascinated by its rich cultural and quite recent traumatic history, mixed in with its current modernization.
 Unlike other cities in Vietnam, Ho Chi Minh is also very active at night, with many bars and restaurants to entertain you!